josefkarasek/docker101/README.md

 ```
 $ sudo systemctl start docker
 ```
-At last add your user to docker group, so you don't have to type sudo every time you use docker client.
+At last create a docker group and add your user to that group, so you don't have to type sudo every time you use docker client.
 ```
+$ sudo groupadd docker
-$ sudo usermod -aG docker $(whoami)
+$ sudo gpasswd -a $(whoami) docker
 ```
 If you wonder why this is necessary Dan Walsh has written an [article](http://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/), where he goes deep into the security settings of Fedora and RHEL.
 #### Ubuntu